-The fact that SMBs with differential $BOC_i$ exhibited parallel trends before 2010 lends some support to this assumption.
-One concern is that there might be some other shocks occurred during the stimulus, which were correlated with $BOC_i$ and had persistent effects on the banks.
+The fact that SMBs with differential BOC_i exhibited parallel trends before 2010 lends some support to this assumption.
+One concern is that there might be some other shocks occurred during the stimulus, which were correlated with BOC_i and had persistent effects on the banks.
 One example of particular interest is the implementation of the stimulus.
-If BOC had more branches in places with more stimulus investment, the higher demand for loan financing could
+If BOC had more branches in places with more stimulus investment, the higher demand for loan financing could lead to deposit shortage and increasing issuance of WMPs by the local banks.
+To mitigate this concern, we will show below that within each province, the implementation of the stimulus was not correlated with the presence of BOC branches.
+Hence, the effect of BOC competition on banks within the same province cannot be driven by the stimulus per se.

-&lt;sup>17 For most of the urban commercial banks, we estimate their WMP balances by adding up either the actual or the target issuing amounts of all outstanding WMPs.
+17 For most of the urban commercial banks, we estimate their WMP balances by adding up either the actual or the target issuing amounts of all outstanding WMPs.
 Measurement error in this variable could therefore jeopardize our identification assumption, if the error term does not exhibit parallel trends during the sample period for banks with different degrees of exposure to BOC competition.
 We select the observations with true WMP balances, i.e., the values reported in our surveys or disclosed in the banks' financial statements, and calculate the measurement error as the summation of either the actual or the target issuing amounts of all outstanding WMPs minus the true WMP balances, and scaled by the bank assets.
 We then calculate the mean and median of the measurement error for the high-exposure and low-exposure banks over time.
 Figure IA5 of the Internet Appendix shows that, for years before 2015, the two groups did show parallel trends (using both mean and median values).